 - Drizzle some olive oil on the diced potatoes and the chicken (keeps them from sticking and promotes browning), then season them up with a liberal amount of Kosher Salt, pepper, smoked paprika, garlic powder and fresh thyme (or really any flavors you want to add).

 - Remove the pan from the oven and make sure the potatoes or other veggies are also cooked.
-If they need longer, place back in the oven without the chicken.
+If they need longer, place them back in the oven without the chicken.

 - 6 Chicken Drumsticks (or any amount that fits on the sheet pan)